robb-j/drax-metrics/README.md

 To validate the events you want to store, you also provide a [JSON schema](https://json-schema.org/specification), `schema.json`.
 Every event that comes into the server is validated against this schema.

 It is recommended to have a top-level `anyOf` operator, like [./schema.json](./schema.json), then each event type is one of the children of that.
 Every event must have a `name` and then any other fields you would like to record.
-The API also takes a `visitor` field but this is validated outside of the schema.
+The API also takes a `visitor` field but this is validated outside of the schema. you will probably also want to use "required" too.

 ### Extra arguments